Imprint of the seesaw mechanism on feebly interacting dark matter and the baryon asymmetry

-In this letter, we stick to the most minimal construction of type-I seesaw, $i.e.$ having three singlet RHNs in addition to the SM fields while identifying the lightest RHN ($N_1$) as the feebly interactive massive particle (FIMP)\cite{Hall:2009bx,Bernal:2017kxu} type of DM and rest of RHNs are mostly responsible for generating light neutrino mass consistent with neutrino data and matter-antimatter asymmetry.
-We show that a sufficient production of $N_1$ can be obtained from the decays of $W, Z$ and SM Higgs $h$ which are intricately related to the lightest active neutrino mass ($m_1$) generating specific entries of the neutrino Yukawa coupling matrix ($Y_{\nu}$).
-Interestingly the same entries, being involved in generating the respective active-sterile mixing $\theta_1$ associated to $N_1$, also control the possible decay channels of $N_1$.
-Hence an interplay between the production and decays of $N_1$ (such that it remains stable over the cosmological time scale) is able to satisfy the DM relic which is found to be consistent with the stringent limits on active-sterile mixing $\theta_1$.
-The phenomenology is therefore going to provide an estimate for mass of $N_1$ as $m_1 \sim {\mathcal{O}}$(1 keV - 1 MeV).
-As masses of $N_{2,3}$ ($M_{2,3}$) are unconstrained at this stage (hence can lie anywhere ranging from GeV to a very high scale), we find that imposing an additional constraint on $Y_{\nu}$ as Tr[$Y^{\dagger}_{\nu} Y_{\nu}$] $<$ $\mathcal{O}$(1) (related to the Higgs vacuum stability as we discuss later) restricts the production of $N_1$ from the decays of $N_2$ and $N_3$.
-This ambiguity of fixing the scale of $M_{2,3}$ can be resolved once we incorporate flavor leptogenesis\cite{Abada:2006fw,Nardi:2006fx,Blanchet:2006be,Dev:2017trv} scenario.
-We find a successful prediction of baryon asymmetry can be obtained with $M_{2,3} \sim {\mathcal{O}} (10^9)$ GeV.
-The importance of our work lies in the fact that it provides a very miimal platform to address neutrino mass, dark matter and leptogenesis in a single framework where the small coupling usually required for a FIMP realization is connected to the lightest active neutrino mass $m_1$.
-Such a minimal proposal is not studied elsewhere to the best of our knowledge.
-This opens up the possibility that the scenario can be tested if the recent and future experiments can measure $m_1$. \\
+In this letter, we stick to the most minimal construction of type-I seesaw while identifying $N_1$ as the feebly interactive massive particle (FIMP)\cite{Hall:2009bx,Bernal:2017kxu} type of DM and rest of RHNs are mainly responsible for generating light neutrino mass and matter-antimatter asymmetry.
+Interestingly we find that a sufficient production of $N_1$ can be obtained from the decays of $W, Z$ and SM Higgs $h$ which are intricately related to the specific entries of neutrino Yukawa matrix, $Y_{\nu}$ and in turn depend on the lightest active neutrino mass ($m_1$).
+These entries, being involved in generating the respective active-sterile mixing $\theta_1$ associated to $N_1$, also control possible decays of $N_1$.
+It turns out that an interplay between the production and decays of $N_1$ (such that it remains stable over the cosmological time scale) fixes the allowed range of DM mass ($M_1$) consistent with the stringent limits on $\theta_1$.